 The electronic information available to students and staff does not imply endorsement by the district of the content, nor does the district guarantee the accuracy of information received on the Internet.
 The district shall not be responsible for any information that may be lost, damaged or unavailable when using the network or for any information that is retrieved via the Internet.
 The district shall not be responsible for any unauthorized charges or fees resulting from access to the Internet.
-The district reserves the right to log network use and to monitor fileserver space utilization by district users, while respecting the privacy rights of both district users and outside users.
+The district users, while respecting the privacy rights of both district users and outside users.